CerebralAdvantage/dailies/2018/11Nov/d181110/README.md

  This little animation is about working with css, moving things (when apropos) and playing with animation -- a little.... in css....

-I guess this might be a good time to shout out to Rush...